Office space management isn’t a new practice. But lately, it’s gotten a lot more attention. Why?

 - What’s your workplace’s total capacity?
 What’s the capacity of each individual space?
 For example, your total capacity may be 200 people and your kitchen’s capacity may be 45 people.

 - What is the function of each of your spaces today?
-This may not always be obvious.
-For example, your lobby may serve as a huddle space or informal meeting space
+Does your cafeteria double as your all-hands space?

 - What draws you to work on-site?

 - What space types do you need to be productive while on-site?